AnshumanJ28/talentmatch-ai/README.md

 ## Contributors

-- **Anshuman Pandey** – Machine Learning pipeline, Model integration, and Docker containerization.
+- **Anshuman Pandey** – Machine Learning pipeline, model integration, Gradio UI, and Docker containerization.
-- **Arnav Shukla** – Hosting, Deployment, API endpoints, Frontend UI, and Chrome/Edge Extension integration.
+- **Arnav Shukla** – Hosting, deployment, live demo setup, Edge extension integration, and integration work across the app.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+No license has been added to this repository yet.
+Add a `LICENSE` file (e.g. MIT) if you intend for others to reuse the code.